bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 3: Mergesort and Recurrences
 _September 11-15_

-We continue with analysis and introduce the "recurrence" to express the running time of recursive algorithms.
-We also introduce a new sorting algorithm called Mergesort.
-Mergesort is the first algorithm we see in this class which beats the quadratic bound.
+We introduce recurrences to express the running time of recursive algorithms and use them to analyze Mergesort.

 __Objectives:__
 * Understand Mergesort: how it works, why it works, and its running time analysis